We Need to STOP Recycling!

 Scrolling through social media is a real challenge lately.
 Not even touching on the political minefields, the reality of what we need to do to make a difference on our planet can be overwhelming.
-Recently, one news article caught my attention because if I don’t do anything it will be costly in a mind-blowing number of ways – and I know that I CAN do something immediately.
+Recently, one news article caught my attention because according to that article and many others like it, if I don’t step up my efforts to help reduce waste it will be costly in a mind-blowing number of ways.
+Yet, I know that I CAN do something immediately.
 Basically, I need to stop recycling.
 I mean it.
-I can no longer, in good conscience, fill up my recycling bin
+I can no longer, in good conscience fill up my recycling bin

 What recycling means

 The word ‘recycle’ basically means to convert something into reusable material (I Googled it).
 This worked well for glass, paper, aluminum, and steel for a while.
 The items were sorted out of our garbage into a process that moved the basic materials back into a manufacturing stream and did two major things: 1) it reduced our need for the raw materials, and 2) it reduced the amount of trash going into our landfills.
 A “win-win” most would say.

 We’ve become accustomed to sorting our plastic containers, papers, and in some places even glass, into bins that are usually blue (although for some strange reason my city uses brown).
 Even people that don’t spend any time in the now-expected-community-practice still know what the bins are for.
 And, though this is a common practice in all major cities, I am amazed at how many people did not realize how much of a difference this made on our landfills.

 Why this is challenging and not living up to expectations